-Earlier this year I heard news that WeChat had begun allowing users to tie foreign credit cards to their WeChat Pay account.
+Not too long ago, news broke that WeChat had begun allowing users to tie foreign credit cards to their WeChat Pay account.
 Considering how much easier it is to purchase goods and services using WeChat in China, I was naturally intrigued!
 So I decided to give it a try and see how it worked.
-[Spoiler alert: it didn’t work well for me or for many of my readers who have left comments, which are worth reading]
+[Spoiler alert: it didn’t work well for me or for the hundreds of people who have left comments, which are worth reading]

 Conditions | Foreign Credit Cards & WeChat

 WeChat made it clear that there are a few conditions that must be met in order for you to add a foreign card to your WeChat Pay account.